cslab/pyoslc/README.md

 ## Getting Started

-The new version of `PyOSLC SDK` which is under development has two ways to deploy OSLC API:
+The new version of `PyOSLC SDK` which is under development, has two ways to deploy an OSLC API:

-- *Pluggable API*: The OSLC API will be added to an existent Web API such as a CE Application.
+- *Pluggable API*: The OSLC API will be added to an existent Web API such as a CE Application or whichever REST API.
-- *Standalone API*: The OSLC API will be implemented and should be executed isolated.
+- *Standalone API*: The OSLC API will be implemented and should be executed isolated, this means that a web app or REST API will be created and deployed independently using the PyOSLC library to manage the OSLC resources.

 ### Working with PyOSLC